Sam Bird

 Sam Jamie Bird (born 9 January 1987) is a British professional racing driver who last raced in Formula E. He won the LMP2 title at the 2015 FIA World Endurance Championship, and was runner-up at the 2013 GP2 Series and the LMGTE Pro class at the 2016 FIA World Endurance Championship.
 Bird has also claimed 12 wins in Formula E, with a best season result of third in 2017–18.

 Bird's final season in Formula E came in the form of 18th place in the standings, with 31 points.
 This was the 2024-25 season, being his last due to McLaren's exit from Formula E to pursue their entrance to the World Endurance Championship for 2027.

-His all time Formula E stats are complied of 141 race starts, 12 wins, 27 podiums and 6 pole positions.
+Bird's all time Formula E stats are complied of 141 race starts, 12 wins, 27 podiums and six pole positions.
 Bird has a total of 916 championship points, 12 fastest laps and 318 laps led.
 These accolades come after 11 seasons of the Formula E championship.